PlaidCloud/docker-entrypoint/README.md

 # Docker Entrypoint

-`docker-entrypoint` is a basic utility to avoid a few pitfalls in developing and debugging processes running in kubernetes pods, namely:
+`docker-entrypoint` is a basic utility to proxy a container's normal entrypoint.
+This avoid a few pitfalls in developing and debugging processes running in kubernetes pods, namely:

-- Starting/stopping debugging sessions without restarting pods.
+- Starting/stopping debugging sessions without restarting the pod.
-- Changing environment variables without restarting pods.
+- Changing environment variables without restarting the pod.

 ## How to Install